Lachlan Valley Way

 Lachlan Valley Way is a New South Wales country road running from Booligal to north of Yass.
 It was named after the Lachlan River, and follows its southern bank for the majority of its length.

 Route

 Lachlan Valley Way commences at the intersection with Cobb Highway in Booligal and heads in a north-easterly direction for about 76 km to Hillston.
-It then follows the Kidman Way (B87) for about 35 km before turning off to the right and proceeding a further 57 km to Lake Cargelligo.
+It then follows the Kidman Way (B87) to the east and north-east for about 35 km before turning off to the east and proceeding a further 57 km to Lake Cargelligo.
 From there it continues to the north and east through Euabalong to Condobolin.
 This 93 km section of road has three named parts, from west to east.
-They are Lake Cargelligo-Euabalong Road, Lachlan Valley Way, and Condoblin-Lake Cargelligo Road.
-From Condoblin the Lachlan Valley Way turns south-east towards Forbes, a further 98 km.
+They are Lake Cargelligo-Euabalong Road, Lachlan Valley Way, and Condobolin-Lake Cargelligo Road.
+From Condobolin the Lachlan Valley Way turns south-east towards Forbes, a further 98 km.
 From Forbes it continues south-east through Gooloogong to Cowra, a further 90 km.
 It then turns south through Boorowa, to end after another 119 km at the Hume Highway north-west of Yass.